 I have ordered project notebooks from Bookfactory.com, which are available in the bookstore along with the other texts for this course.
 Please bring your project notebook to every plenary session and colloquium along with the texts.
 Your performance in the discussions will reflect the quality of what you record in your journal.

 There will be two 50-minute midterms during the semester.
-The first will be available at 8:00 am on Sunday, October 1, and you will have until 8:00 am on the following day, Monday, October 2, to complete the exercise, which will account for eight percent of your final grade.
-It will cover the selections from the Epic of Gilgamesh, the Descent of Inanna, the Iliad, selections from the poetry of Sappho, and two books of the Torah (Hebrew Bible), Genesis (all) and Exodus (1-20).
-The second will be available at 8:00 am on Sunday, November 5, and you will have until 8:00 am on the following day, Monday, November 6, to complete the exercise, which will again account for eight percent of your final grade.
-It will cover the readings from the Hebrew Bible (Joshua, Judges, 1 Samuel), Herodotus’ Histories, Sophocles’ Philoctetes, Euripides’ Orestes, and Plato’s Protagoras and Timaeus.
-The final examination will take place at 1:00 pm on Saturday, December 9.
-You will have 150 minutes to complete the exam, which will cover the readings from Plato (Phaedrus and Symposium), Aristotle, the books of 2 Samuel and 1 Kings 1-4, the Song of Songs, and Job from the Hebrew Bible.
+The first will be available at 8:00 am on Sunday, September 30, and you will have until 8:00 am on the following day, Monday, October 1, to complete the exercise, which will account for eight percent of your final grade.
+It will cover the selections from the Epic of Gilgamesh, the Descent of Inanna, the Odyssey, selections from the poetry of Sappho, and Genesis, the first book of the Torah (Hebrew Bible).
+The second will be available at 8:00 am on Sunday, November 4, and you will have until 8:00 am on the following day, Monday, November 5, to complete the exercise, which will again account for eight percent of your final grade.
+It will cover the readings from the Hebrew Bible (Exodus 1-20, Joshua, Judges, 1 Samuel, 2 Samuel and 1 Kings 1-4), Herodotus’ Histories, Euripides’ Helen and Electra.
+The final examination will take place at 1:00 pm on Friday, December 7.
+You will have 150 minutes to complete the exam, which will cover the readings from Plato (Timaeus, Phaedrus and Symposium), Aristotle, the books of Job, Ecclesiastes, and the Song of Songs from the Hebrew Bible.
 Unlike the midterms, the final examination will be worth ten percent of your final grade.
 All three tests during the semester will require you to identify, contextualize, and interpret passages drawn from the readings.
 These identifications should be one or two paragraphs in length and include the following elements: